TOKOFE/good-to-know-about-TypeScript/return-void.md

 ```

 There will be a better way to chain observables.
 But my interesting was that a type of `any` can be returned from a function with `void` as return value.
-Although we won't use like that way it would be good to know for TypeScript.
+Although we won't use like that way it would be good to know about TypeScript.